kipDstar/Expense-Tracker-Project/README.md

 ## Screenshot

 ![App Screenshot](./public/screenshot.png)
-*Replace `./public/screenshot.png` with the actual path to your screenshot.*

 ## Getting Started

-Follow these instructions to set up and run the project locally.
+Follow these instructions to set up and run the project locally:

 ### Prerequisites